The Fairy Queen – Ein Sommernachtstraum

 Soloists: Julia Neumann, Daniela Gerstenmeyer, Andreas Karasiak, Juri Batukov, Katja Bildt, Julian Freibott, Ks.
 Máté Sólyom-Nagy, Tomas Mielentz, Steffie Konig, Martin Vogel, Paul Gunther, Karoline Vogel, Kathrin Bluchert

-Photography rehearsals: © Lutz Edelhoff
+Photography: © Lutz Edelhoff